JeremieLitzler/vueschool-course/course-vuejs-component-fundamentals.md

 PS2: [Name the event well and use kebab-case in the child component](https://learnvue.co/articles/vue-best-practices#_2-use-kebab-case-for-events) **_AND_** the parent's template to avoid headaches!

+PS3: as a best practice, you can wrap all arguments into a single object payload: `{post, thread, user}` so that you don't have to remmember the argument order and so you can use the object destructuring.
+However, if you use TypeScript, it will be be easier to know the interface of the custom event.

 ## Lifecycle Hooks

 See [the course](https://vueschool.io/lessons/understanding-the-vuejs-lifecycle-hooks) about that.